m8nt0/langy/README.md

 A modern, interactive platform for exploring and comparing programming languages.
 Built with SvelteKit and TailwindCSS.

+UPDATE: Still Work in progress, would appreciate it with some of external contribution

 ## ✨ Features

 - 🔍 Interactive language comparison and filtering